New Quake singleplayer map pack remixes multiplayer levels from Counter-Strike, Mario Kart, and more

 Over the past few weeks, dozens of mappers built new singleplayer Quake levels around the layouts of multiplayer maps from other games.
 Released for free on Sunday, the Remix Jam map pack contains 30 of these remixes.
 It's quite an interesting mix.

 I've enjoyed jumping blindly into maps and trying to identify their inspiration.
-Some, I can tell you exactly what level they are from which game.
-Others, I have a sense of the style and might hazard a guess.
+Some, I can tell you exactly what level they are.
+Others, I have a sense of the style and might hazard a guess at the game.
 Many, I have absolutely no idea at all.
 I did enjoy how some maps used custom textures cluing into the inspirations, while the guessing game was made even trickier on others by sticking to base Quake textures.
 How many will you recognise?
 It's also interesting to see mappers create singleplayer Quake flow out of multiplayer levels which are largely far from linear, how they pick monsters, place items, and force paths to create interesting combat encounters.
 Some even attempt recreate elements of their source games.
 Even when I didn't particularly enjoy playing a level, I enjoyed seeing what it was doing.
 Some lovely little touches on sound effects and music, too.

 Robert Yang (who has written a fair bit for us about level design and about Quake) wrote on his blog about his process in making a Quake map from Counter-Strike's de_aztec.
 It's a really fun Aztec adaptation, that, definitely one I'd recommend prioritising from the pack.
 If you're planning to play, mind, do save that blog post until after you've played that map, because he explains some of the playful parts that are best as surprises.
 Ah, it's very fun.